accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 - WCAG 2.1: N/A
 - EN 301 549 V3.2.1 (2021-03): *12.2.2 Information on accessibility and compatibility features*.

-#### [Criterion 14.2](#crit-14-2) [A] The [help desk](glossaire.md#help-desk) meets the communication needs of people with disabilities directly or through [a relay service](glossaire.md#relay-service).
+#### [Criterion 14.2](#crit-14-2) [A] The [support service](glossaire.md#support-services) meets the communication needs of people with disabilities directly or through [a relay service](glossaire.md#relay-service).
 Is this rule respected? {id="crit-14-2"}

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

-1. Identify the presence of a help desk in the application.
+1. Identify the presence of a support service in the application.
-1. If so, check that the help desk can be used by all people with disabilities.
+1. If so, check that the support service can be used by all people with disabilities.
 It may be useful to search the application documentation to find this information.
-For example, if the help desk is available from a telephone number, check that there are alternative means for users who cannot express themselves orally (deaf or hard of hearing people) or who cannot use verbal language (people with aphasia).
+For example, if the support service is available from a telephone number, check that there are alternative means for users who cannot express themselves orally (deaf or hard of hearing people) or who cannot use verbal language (people with aphasia).
 For example
 	- instant messaging, which provides an equivalent service (real-time dialogue with a human operator);
 	- the provision of simultaneous written or visual translation of oral or audio information, or the provision of a sign language interpreter (use of a relay service).
 1. If this is the case, the criterion is validated.